Open-Systems-Pharmacology/Moclobemide-Model/README.md

-The presented PBPK model of moclobemide has been developed to be used in a PBPK Drug-DrugInteractions (DDI) network with moclobemide as a substrate and a moderate inhibitor of CYP2C19.
+The presented PBPK model of moclobemide has been developed to be used in a PBPK Drug-Drug Interactions (DDI) network with moclobemide as a substrate and a moderate inhibitor of CYP2C19.
 The development of this model is described in the publication by Kanacher *et al.* [[1](https://github.com/Open-Systems-Pharmacology/Ethinylestradiol-Model#references)]

 ## Contacts
 For your questions and comments about the models please create a new [issue](https://github.com/Open-Systems-Pharmacology/Moclobemide-Model/issues).
 A full publication about models presented is available at: https://www.mdpi.com/1999-4923/12/12/1191 .